danvk/aoc2024/README.md

 I don't think I like putting destructuring patterns in function signatures.
 It feels like it exposes some of the implementation and prevents you from giving the parameters meaningful names.

 A* search always feels like a bit of a miracle when it works.
 But after many years of AoC, I feel pretty confident about implementing it!

+## Day 17

+This seems tedious to implement.

+## Day 18

+Easy application of search.
+I expected part 2 to be a time-based search (position X, Y becomes blocked at time T).
+This seems easier.